MatthewDelong/F1-Telemetry/README.md

 <details>
 <summary><strong>API Data Update Scripts (F1, F2 & F1 Academy)</strong></summary>

+**Self-Contained Data Architecture**
+All generated JSON configuration and data files are stored directly inside this repository under `src/config/`.
+The production API seamlessly serves these files directly from this repository, meaning the project is entirely self-contained and no longer requires separate external data repositories (such as `f1-telemetry-api`, `f1aapi`, or `f2api`).

 The project includes Python scripts that fetch the latest season data and format it into the local JSON config files:

 - **F1:** `src/config/f1/api_update.py` — Fetches data from the [Jolpica API](https://jolpi.ca/) and [OpenF1 API](https://openf1.org).